foundrysheets/qtablesheet/README.md

 cd qtablesheet
 cargo build --release --all
 ```
+If build is successfully completed, the executable should be in folder target|release.

 ## Library
 The supporting library 'qtablepdf' is designed to back the 'qtablesheet' executable.\